|

 \[em] character because the standard X11 fonts do not

-provide it; this problem can be overcome by executing the
+provide it; this problem can be overcome with the following

 .char \[em] \X'ps: invis'\